dikortis/LetsTalkETC/Episodes/Episode_14.md

-just priority in none of them is wrong per se personally I support both initiatives I think they're both really interesting things and you know but yeah there the prioritization and then people can kind of create factions around everythings and if Elon Musk computer
+just priority in none of them is wrong per se personally I support both initiatives I think they're both really interesting things and you know but there the prioritization and then people can kind of create factions around everythings and if Elon Musk computer